glcraft/glap/docs/PARSERS.md

 `CommandNames` is a [Names](#names) model type.

 `Arguments` is a list of arguments for the command.
-The long name of each argument has to be unique.same goes for the short name.
+The long name of each argument has to be unique.
+Same goes for the short name.
 A compile error is raised if not.
-Also, Arguments have to have only one input type.
+Also, Arguments have to have only one Input type.

 ## Single parameter argument
 ```cpp